 - Java Concurrency in Practice by Brian Goetz

 I can’t personally endorse any of these books, but I have verified their relevance to process synchronization.
 In addition, both books are highly rated, and the reviews are solid.
-For instance, John Robertson gave the Java Concurrency in Practice book a 5-star review with the following testimony:

 If books aren’t your thing, you’re always welcome to browse some of my favorite articles on this site: